 In the UK, World Meteorological Day is typically observed with learning activities and awareness events that are often conducted by the Met Office.
 These may include webinars, workshops, displays and discussions aimed at the general public and meteorology communities.
 On this day, various stakeholders also come together to discuss the pressing climatic issues and global climate patterns.
 World Meteorological Day is celebrated on the 23rd of March each year, underlining our commitment to understand and predict the weather patterns to help safeguard our planet and its inhabitants.

-Facts about World Meteorological Day
+Top 10 Facts for 2026 World Meteorological Day in the UK

 In the News and Trending in the UK for World Meteorological Day